ucancallmealicia/born-digital-accessioner/README.md

 Logs the user into ArchivesSpace.
 The following data is accepted:

 * __ArchivesSpace URL:__ the URL for the ArchivesSpace staff interface.
 The Born Digital Accessioner automatically appends `/api` to the end of the URL, which conforms to Yale’s URL formatting.
 Comment out lines 218 - 221 and uncomment line 222 to remove this appendage.
-* __ArchivesSpace username:__ the ArchivesSpace username of the Born Digital Accessioner user.
+* __ArchivesSpace Username:__ the ArchivesSpace username of the Born Digital Accessioner user.
 This is the user that will be designated as the Authorizor of any event records created by the program.
 * __ArchivesSpace Password:__ the ArchivesSpace password of the Born Digital Accessioner user.

 Clicking the 'Connect!' button will submit login information.